Summer is here!

 It’s one of their favorite summer activities.

 Playing with bubbles using a simple wand is fun, but here is another cool way to blow bubbles.

-Take full advantage of this wonderful weather and make some adorable bubble snakes!
+Take full advantage of this wonderful weather and do some bubble experiments.

 - empty water bottle

 - a small towel or an old sock

 - Using a pair of scissors, cut off the bottom of the water bottle.